wiseman-timelord/Chat-VulkanLlama/README.md

 * Thought-out text based interface design.

 ### INTERFACE:
-Things are looking good so far...
+Things are looking good so far, actually got a response, but it needs a little, logic tweaking and response parsing...
 ```
 =====================================================================================
    .____    .__                        ________ __________     ___.           __